2025 LAF Innovation + Leadership Symposium

 The Toronto Policy Atlas starts with a question: How did we get here?
 Cascading environmental crises signal a need for transformative change to laws and policies that govern our relationship with the Earth.
 Transformative change requires grappling with the past.
 Using the tools of design visualization and storytelling, this project aims to illuminate how cultural values shape policy, how policy shapes land, and asks: How might the living landscape shape policy for a sustainable future?

-Landscapes are Learning Labs
+Landscapes Are Learning Labs

 Brad Howe, Principal, SCAPE